On regions of mixed unitarity for semigroups of unital quantum channels: Quantum dynamical semigroups of unital quantum channels

 By differentiating both sides at $t=0$, we obtain $\mathcal{L}(XY)=i(a+b)XY$.
-This shows that it is closed under multiplication.
-Now, $\mcl{P}$ is closed under taking adjoints because $\mathcal{L}$ is $*$-preserving.
-This completes the proof. \end{proof} The following is a one parameter semigroup version of Theorem 3.1 of \cite{BhSa23}.
-For more on the peripheral Poisson boundary of quantum dynamical semigroups one may see \cite{BD25}.
+This completes the proof. \end{proof} The algebra $\mcl{P}$ is known as the {\em peripheral Poisson boundary\/} of $\mcl{L}$, or more appropriately that of the associated quantum dynamical semigroup.
+For more on this topic see \cite{BD25}.
+The following is a one parameter semigroup version of Theorem 3.1 of \cite{BhSa23}.

 \begin{thm} Let $\{\Phi_t=e^{t\mcl{L}}\}_{t\geq 0}$ be a quantum dynamical semigroup of unital channels on $\M{d}$.
 Take $\mcl{P}=\lspan\{X\in\M{d}:\mathcal{L}(X)=ia X, ~\mbox{for some}~ a\in \mathbb{R} \}$.
-Then the following hold: \begin{enumerate}[label=(\roman*)] \item $\M{d}=\mcl{P}\oplus\mcl{N}$, where $\mcl{N}=\{Y: \lim_{t\to\infty}e^{t\mathcal{L}}(Y)= 0\}$; \item $\Phi _t$ leaves $\mcl{P}$ invariant for every $t$ and restricted to $\mcl{P}$, $\{\Phi _t\}_{t\geq 0}$ form a semigroup of trace-preserving $*$-automorphisms; \item $\Phi _t=\alpha_t+\beta_t$, where $\alpha_t:=\Phi _t\circ\mbf{E}_{\mcl{P}}:\M{d}\to\mcl{P}\subseteq\M{d}$ where $\mbf{E}_{\mcl{P}}$ is the unique trace-preserving conditional expectation onto $\mcl{P}$ and $\beta_t:=\Phi _t-\alpha_t:\M{d}\to\mcl{N}\subseteq\M{d}$ satisfies $\lim_{t\to\infty}\beta_t=0$. \end{enumerate} \end{thm}
+Then the following hold: \begin{enumerate}[label=(\roman*)] \item $\M{d}=\mcl{P}\oplus\mcl{N}$, where $\mcl{N}=\{Y: \lim_{t\to\infty}\Phi_t(Y)= 0\}$; \item $\Phi _t$ leaves $\mcl{P}$ invariant for every $t$ and restricted to $\mcl{P}$, $\{\Phi _t\}_{t\geq 0}$ form a semigroup of trace-preserving $*$-automorphisms; \item $\Phi _t=\alpha_t+\beta_t$, where $\alpha_t:=\Phi _t\circ\mbf{E}_{\mcl{P}}:\M{d}\to\mcl{P}\subseteq\M{d}$, where $\mbf{E}_{\mcl{P}}$ is the unique trace-preserving conditional expectation onto $\mcl{P}$ and $\beta_t:=\Phi _t-\alpha_t:\M{d}\to\mcl{N}\subseteq\M{d}$ satisfies $\lim_{t\to\infty}\beta_t=0$. \end{enumerate} \end{thm}